[From a 9-part handout for my introductory composition class.]

 - Those who prefer a more mystical/intuitive model might choose to listen to the musical idea repeatedly in order to determine where it "wants" to go, or if it has said all it needs to say.

-- Stopping the piece you are writing and begin again,
+- Stop the piece you are writing and start over;

-- Continuing with the piece you are writing until it is finished, and perhaps then begin a new composition that is more in keeping with the original plan, or
+- Continue the piece you are writing until it is finished, and accept that it won't be as planned, although it can nevertheless be a good composition.
+Once finished, you could perhaps then begin a new composition that is more in keeping with the original plan; or

-- Determining where your plan began to go awry, and 'fixing' it from that point forwards.
+- Determine where your plan began to go awry, and fix it from that point onward.

 8.5.
-Getting stuck is common, so perhaps the most important thing to remember is that it is a normal part of the creative process, so try not to make too much of it when it happens!
+Getting stuck is a common experience when attempting to create something, so perhaps the most important thing to accept is that it is a normal part of the creative process, and try not to make too much of it when it happens.

 Challenges = Opportunities for inspired solutions!